-The Community Enhancement Fund was seen by one respondent as a major positive impact for Nundle.
-These funds could be used to help the community renew heritage-listed buildings and local infrastructure, and this support the tourist and whether it could be guaranteed with full certainty over the long-term was questioned by 2 respondents.
+The Community Enhancement

+Fund was seen by one

+respondent as a major positive

+impact for Nundle.
+These funds

+could be used to help the

+community renew heritage-listed

+buildings and local infrastructure,

+and this support the tourist

+sector.
+The governance structure

+and whether it could be

+guaranteed with full certainty